JeffHeck/SchoolDataProject/report_dual_credit_outliers.md

 ___

-Dual Credit Earned - Advanced Placement Exam Scores
+## 2017-2018 Dual Credit Earned - Advanced Placement Exam Scores

 Note:
 - School Enrollment equals the total number of students in a school.
 Used to normalize the total number of AP exams scored a 3, 4, or 5.
+- Each college has its own AP policy.
+More competitive colleges require a 4 or a 5 if they grant AP credit at all.

 ![AP All Students Image](pagesManual/DualCreditOutliers/SATAPRatio20.png "AP Students")